 Around the time of the summer solstice, this day was the midpoint of the growing season, halfway between planting and harvest.
 (The English church later celebrated this day as the birthday of John the Baptist, who foretold the birth of Jesus exactly six months later.)

 September 29, Michaelmas

-The harvest commenced on this day, and there were great fairs and festivals.
+Around the time of the fall equinox, the harvest commenced on this day, and there were great fairs and festivals.
 This started the custom of early autumnal elections, because it was a convenient time for people to gather.
 Elections came to be shifted to November in the American climate, where the harvest season was more stretched out.

 December 25, Christmas